useru1k/student-portal/README.md

     * Task 5 : Html Compare (Partially Completed).
     * Task 6 : Cpu and memory Monitoring (Completed).
 Need to make a UI for Display.
     * Task 7 : Need to get the input from server and compile it.(Completed) Remark : ?
     * Task 8 : Black and White word to compile work (Completed).
-Remark : white combination
+Remark : white combination eg printsum()